 The winner of the second, 2010, competition, judged by Kathleen Kenny, Andrew McMillan and Ian McMillan was Martin Bennett and his pamphlet, Unlike the Jungle Pheasant, which was published in 2012.

-Maggie Whyte from Newcastle won the third, 2011, competition, judged by Colin Will and her pamphlet will be published in May 2013.
+Maggie Whyte from Newcastle won the third, 2011, competition, judged by Colin Will and her pamphlet, No Mud, No Lotus was published in May 2013.

-The fourth, 2012, competition is currently running, the judges are Anne Connolly and Elizabeth Rimmer.
-The deadline is 31st January 2013, for details of how to enter and full rules go to the 'more info' links below.
+The fifth, 2013, competition is currently running, the judges are Hazel Buchan Cameron and Angela Topping.
+The deadline is 30th November 2013, for details of how to enter and full rules go to the 'more info' links below.

 Sara Park sadly died in September 2010, after a brief illness.
 In October 2011 Diamond Twig published her poetry collection, Inviolate and at the same time Red Squirrel Press published her short story collection, Edith Popkiss Laughed Out Loud, both edited by Kathleen Kenny.

 The first Sara Park Annual Short Story Competition was launched in October 2012, the judges are Kathleen Kenny and Ellen Phethean.
-The deadline is 30 April, for details of how to enter and full rules go to the 'more info' links below.
+For details of how to enter and full rules go to the 'more info' links below.